 What to expect from a Passion Play

-Passion Plays tell the Easter story and cover the events of the last few years of Jesus’ life, his death and his resurrection.
+What can you expect from a Passion Play?
+Simply put, Passion Plays tell the Easter story.
+They cover the events of the last few years of Jesus’ life, his death and his resurrection.

 The story of Easter is set in Jerusalem in the first century when it was occupied by the Roman army.
 It was a harsh and brutal time, and the Roman centurions who were in charge of keeping the peace in the occupied city were particularly harsh and brutal.
 They recognised no one’s basic human rights, unless you were a Roman citizen.

-Why watch a Passion Play?
+Why watch a Passion Play – what can you expect?
 Read what other people said in answer to this question:

 The kids and I were completely blown away by this immersive experience…Birmingham Passion Play brought the story of Jesus’ death and resurrection to life!